-The University of Tennessee Medical Center respects your values and dignity.
+The University of Tennessee Medical Center works to respect your values and dignity.
 If you do not feel that issues during your stay were satisfactorily resolved, you have the right to request a formal review through the patient grievance process.
-The hospital patient advocate can explain the grievance process to you and assist you in filing a grievance.
+The hospital Patient Advocate can explain the grievance process to you and assist you in filing a grievance.